soudev/knowledge.mine/stuff/angularjs.md

 * [Simple AngularJS localStorage module (with two-way $scope bind into storage)](https://github.com/agrublev/Angular-localStorage)

 * [[GitHub] grevory / angular-local-storage](https://github.com/grevory/angular-local-storage) - An Angular module that gives you access to the browsers local storage

 --

+* [[GitHub] pc035860 / ngQueue](https://github.com/pc035860/ngQueue) - ngQueue is an AngularJS module that helps you to handle routine sync/async queue task in AngularJS with ease.

+--